 Admission to Cornell is very selective and based on academic ability and preparedness, personal character, and meaningful extracurricular involvement.
-The 2011 incoming class had an average high school GPA of 3.54, average ACT score of 26.2, and average SAT combined score of 1238.
+The 2013 incoming class had middle 50% scores of 3.28-3.97 GPA; 23-29 ACT; and 1050-1317 SAT.

 Costs & Financial Aid

-Tuition for 2012-2013 $34,480, and the total for all fees, including room and board, is $42,605.
+Tuition for 2014-2015 is $37,275, and the total for all fees, including room and board, is $46,000.
 Cornell is committed to helping students afford a great education, and a majority of our students receive need-based financial assistance in the form of grants, loans, and jobs.
 Scholarships are awarded, regardless of need, to students with high academic ability or special talents in music, theatre or art.
 Cornell has been ranked highly for its overall value by a number of national ratings organizations:

 Cornell professors are accomplished researchers, scholars, and above all, mentors.
 Ninety-seven percent of the college's tenure-track faculty hold the highest degree in their field.
 The student-faculty ratio is 12:1, and many students work closely with faculty members on research or other projects.

-Cornell's student body includes nearly 1,200 men and women from almost all 50 states and two dozen nations.
-The college actively cultivates diversity among its student population, and the incoming class of 2012 included 25 percent domestic students of color and six percent international students, with 80 percent coming from places other than Iowa.
-Of those students who graduate from Cornell, 94 percent do so in four years or less, and almost two-thirds have a double major or a major and a minor.
+Cornell's student body includes 1,100 men and women from 47 states and 17 foreign countries.
+The college actively cultivates diversity among its student population, and the incoming class of 2013 included 31 percent domestic students of color from 37 states and six percent international students from 11 countries.
+Of those students who graduate from Cornell, 93 percent do so in four years or less, and almost two-thirds have a double major or a major and a minor.